awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 WinSCP is a GUI\-based file manager for Windows that allows you to upload and transfer files to a remote computer using the SFTP, SCP, FTP, and FTPS protocols\.
 WinSCP allows you to drag and drop files from your Windows computer to your Linux instance or synchronize entire directory structures between the two systems\.

+**Requirements**
-To use WinSCP, you need the private key that you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
-You also need the public DNS name of your Linux instance\.
++ You must have the private key that you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
++ You must have the public DNS name of your Linux instance\.
++ Your Linux instance must have `scp` installed\.
+For some operating systems, you install the `openssh-clients` package\.
+For others, such as the Amazon ECS\-optimized AMI, you install the `scp` package\.
+Check the documentation for your Linux distribution\.

+**To connect to your instance using WinSCP**

 1. Download and install WinSCP from [http://winscp\.net/eng/download\.php](http://winscp.net/eng/download.php)\.
 For most users, the default installation options are OK\.